rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

   currently executes `perf script` (perhaps there is a better way...).
 I've sometimes found that `perf script` outputs C++ mangled names.
 This is annoying.
 You can tell by running `perf script |
-  head` yourself -- if you see named like `5rustc6middle` instead of `rustc::middle`, then you have the same problem.
+  head` yourself -- if you see names like `5rustc6middle` instead of `rustc::middle`, then you have the same problem.
 You can solve this by doing: